pimooss/devops/README.md

 * High-trust, collaborative culture where people are rewarded for taking risks
   * Blameless incident post mortems
   > *"We must see our problems in order to solve them"*
+  * Management's main goal is to enable engineers and developers to create value by removing obstacles and creating a safe environment.
+* Every improvement made outside of the constraint is an illusion